Eternal sin: Mormonism

 Members of the Church of Jesus Christ of Latter-day Saints, also nicknamed Mormons, have a similar understanding of eternal sin.
 Joseph Smith, the founder of the Latter Day Saint movement, said in the King Follett discourse:

 All sins shall be forgiven, except the sin against the Holy Ghost; for Jesus will save all except the sons of perdition.
 What must a man do to commit the unpardonable sin?
 He must receive the Holy Ghost, have the heavens opened unto him, and know God, and then sin against him.
 After a man has sinned against the Holy Ghost, there is no repentance for him.
 He has got to say that the sun does not shine while he sees it; he has got to deny Jesus Christ when the heavens have been opened unto him, and to deny the plan of salvation with his eyes open to the truth of it; and from that time he begins to be an enemy.

 Church apostle and later President of the Church, Spencer W. Kimball, stated that "the sin against the Holy Ghost requires such knowledge that it is manifestly impossible for the rank and file [of the church] to commit such a sin".

 Reformed

 John Calvin, the founder of the Reformed tradition of Christianity (which includes the Continental Reformed, Presbyterian, Congregationalist and Reformed Anglican denominations) wrote:

 I say, therefore, that he sins against the Holy Spirit who, while so constrained by the power of divine truth that he cannot plead ignorance, yet deliberately resists, and that merely for the sake of resisting.

 Catholicism

-The Church Fathers considered additional interpretations other than it being to attribute the Holy Spirit's works to Satan with Augustine of Hippo calling it one of the more difficult passages of Scripture.
+The Church Fathers considered additional interpretations other than it being to attribute the Holy Spirit's works to Satan; Augustine of Hippo called it one of the more difficult passages of Scripture.
 Thomas Aquinas summarized the Church Fathers' treatments and proposed three possible explanations: